 - Send lists of trip participants and monthly lists of members to the Sports Service for personal accident insurance.

-- Prepare a list of departing members and former members for the Alumni Administrator each May/June.
+- Prepare a list of departing members and former members for the Alumni Administrator each May/June (6 years of data to allow for medics).

 - Deputise for the Senior Secretary at meetings.